24th - 30th January 2017 - Last Places

 The Lofoten archipelago is a photographer's dream.
 Sharp, pointy mountains tower over fjords; cracked, frozen lakes, legendary beaches, traditional red cabins and magical light - this pearl of the arctic has it all.

-This 8-day winter workshop will take you on a wild ride through the most magical locations in the archipelago.
+This winter workshop will take you on a wild ride through the most magical locations in the archipelago.
 We will focus on, and stay in, the absolute best spots for landscape photography, and we will take advantage of all its famous features.
 Aurora borealis is possible on clear nights, as well.
-To put the icing on the cake, each participant will go on an amazing open-door Cessna flight, to shoot everything from the air!
+To put the icing on the cake, each participant will have the option to go on an amazing open-window Cessna flight, to shoot everything from the air!

-Guided by professional nature photographer Erez Marom and world-famous landscape photographer Daniel Korzhonov, you will indeed feel the northern spirits in this wonderful, pristine location.
+Guided by award-winning nature photographer Erez Marom, you will indeed feel the northern spirits in this wonderful, pristine location.

-This 8-day workshop is scheduled just a few days after the conclusion of the 'Land of Ice' and 'Winter Paradise' Iceland workshops, to make it comfortable for participants who wish to register to two or even three workshops back to back and reduce flight costs.
+This workshop is scheduled just a few days after the conclusion of the 'Land of Ice' and 'Winter Paradise' Iceland workshops, to make it comfortable for participants who wish to register to two or even three workshops back to back, receive a discounted price and reduce flight costs.

-The group will meet at 12:00 in Leknes airport, where you can fly from Oslo in a comfortable morning flight.
-After a quick introduction, we'll hop on our welcoming, spacious bus and head west to Lofoten.
-We will make good use of the time, shooting sunset in the amazing Reine area, only then settling in our cabins and heading out for dinner.
+The group will meet at 12:00 in Leknes airport, where you can fly from Oslo in a comfortable morning flight (see below for flight recommendation).
+After a quick introduction, we'll hop on our spacious van, leave our suitcases in the hotel and go straight to shoot the sunset in one of the spectacuar beaches in the area.
+Make sure you can get ready to shoot quickly because the sunset is before 15:00!

-The Reine area will be the first of our two bases in the workshop.
-It is a paradise for winter photography, and a very typical Norwegian fishing area.
+The Reine area is a paradise for winter photography, and a very typical Norwegian fishing area.
 Spectacular mountains such as the triangular Olstind and the towering Festhæltinden are accompanied by red and orange fishing cabins, to make up unique winter scenery.

 And with a bit more luck, we'll get a spectacular Aurora light show!

-On day 4 of the workshop we will move to the second base, Leknes, a small town north-east of Reine, and settle in our hotel there.
-On the way, we will pass through some fantastic landscapes, and stop to shoot in the (hopefully) frozen Storvatnet Lake.
+On the way between Reine and Leknes we will pass through some fantastic landscapes, and stop to shoot in the (hopefully) frozen Storvatnet Lake.
 Storvatnet has a spectacularly cracked surface, and a whole day could be spent shooting its intricacies.
 With a clear sky, we'll also have beautiful pink Alpenglow on the mountains.

-Utakleiv might be the most famous beach in Norway, and for good reason.
+Utakleiv is probably the most photographed beach in Norway, and for good reason.
 Amazing spherical rocks, red colors and of course, the curious 'eye'.

 Utakleiv is a wonderful setting for Auroral shooting, so if the night is clear, we'll try our best to witness and shoot this spectacular phenomenon.

-From the Leknes airport, we will arrange in pairs and take an amazing open-door Cessna flight.
-Aerial photography reveal a whole new world of shooting nature, and Lofoten is one of the best places for it, with spectacualr vistas of fjords, mountains and fishing villages.
-Each pair will have an hour of aerial shooting in beautiful light.
+From Leknes airport, we will arrange in pairs and take an amazing open-window Cessna flight (optional, not included in price).
+Aerial photography reveals a whole new world of shooting nature, and Lofoten is one of the best places for it, with spectacular vistas of fjords, mountains and fishing villages.
+Each pair will have an hour or more (depends on weather and availability) of aerial shooting in beautiful light.

-After shooting another sunrise in one of the beautiful locations near Leknes, we'll drive to the airport for goodbyes and your flight home.
+After breakfast at the hotel, we'll drive to the airport for goodbyes and your flight home.

-Physical Difficulty: Beginner.
-There will be no difficult climbing or hikes.
-Winter conditions in northern Norway can be harsh, and you must be prepared to withstand temperatues as low as -10 degrees centigrade in addition to strong winds, but conditions are usually far better than one would expect.
-While not difficult, flying in a Cessna might turn your stomach a bit, but with proper medication this can be avoided.
+Physical Difficulty: Mostly Beginner.
+Good mobility is required, but there will be no difficult climbing or hikes.
+However, you need to be able to walk on rocks and icy surfaces (with ice spikes), and to be able to withstand incoming waves and maintain stability, should you want to shoot in the water.
+Winter conditions in northern Norway can be very harsh, and you must be prepared to withstand temperatues as low as -10 degrees centigrade in addition to strong winds, snow, hail or rain, but conditions are usually far better than one would expect.
+Flying in the Cessna is not problematic unless you have an extremely delicate stomach.

 In addition, Erez publishes articles and instructional texts in leading magazines and websites, and dedicates a considerable amount of his time to sharing his experience and knowledge by lecturing worldwide and traveling several times a year to guide his unique photography workshops.